bchardim/openshift-workshop/README.md

 systemctl restart nfs-server
 EOF

+$ bash -x /tmp/create_nfs.sh

-2.- As admin, create PV as httpd-volume.yml (we do not have dynamic provisioning) 3.- Execute the procesure
+2.- As admin, create PV as httpd-volume.yml (we do not have dynamic provisioning on the lab).
+3.- Execute the procedure.
 ```